 - Dry Creek Vineyards Zinfandel (~$29), Dry Creek, Sonoma, California

 - Joseph Phelps Insignia Red Wine, Napa (~$159), California

 - Tenuta San Guido, Sassacaia Red Wine (~$179), Tuscany, Italy

 - Clos L’Eglise Merlot (~$202), Pomerol, Bordeaux, France

 - Antinori Solaia Red Wine (~$320), Tuscany, Italy

 6. Expand your palate with weird and complex wines

 Most folks are happy with bigger and bolder red wines and never want much else.
 In fact, the prior category is where most folks find their favorite wines in the world.
 It’s important to recognize that your friends and family will be content to stay here, so keep this in mind next time you’re choosing a wine for a social engagement.
-However, when you devote yourself to becoming a wine expert, you find yourself looking for more than gratuitous gorilla punches.
-You begin to look for complexity and elegance in wine.
+However, when you devote yourself to becoming a wine expert, you may find yourself looking for more than richness for richness’s sake.
+You may begin to looking for complexity and elegance in wine.